 All students are encouraged to apply for financial aid to help with the cost of education.
-Financial assistance programs provide monies to those families, parents and students who can demonstrate that they are unable to provide the full cost of higher education.
-McCann participates in the Federal Pell Grant Program and MASS Grant Program.
+Financial assistance programs provide monies to those students who can demonstrate that they are unable to provide the full cost of higher education.
+McCann participates in the Federal Pell Grant and the state MASSGrant and Vermont Student Assistance Corporation (VSAC) programs.